Completed. This project is to investigate the relationship between occupation, industry, and prostate cancer risk in Canadian workers.

 This study aims to create a research platform to estimate the risk of lung cancer and chronic respiratory disease among Ontario miners.

 The objective of the North American Pooled Project is to assess the effects of exposure to specific pesticides and other agricultural factors in association with different cancer types.

+In progress.
 This study will evaluate the associations between polybrominated diphenyl ether (PBDE) exposure and the risk of breast cancer in young women.

+Completed.
 The goal of this study is to evaluate the effect of exposure to multiple pesticides on cancer risk using a Canadian population-based case-control dataset.

+Completed.
 This study examined whether workplace exposures to diesel and gasoline emissions increase the risk of developing colorectal and bladder cancer.